cloudnative-pg/cloudnative-pg/docs/src/storage.md

 ## Block storage considerations (Ceph, Longhorn)
 Most block storage solutions in Kubernetes suggest to have multiple 'replicas' of a volume to improve resiliency.
 This works well for workloads that do not have resiliency built into the application.
-However Cloud Native Postgres has this resiliency built ino the storage of the Postgres Cluster through the number of instances.
+However Cloud Native Postgres has this resiliency built into the Postgres Cluster through the number of instances and the persistent volume that is attached to them.

-Therefore
+In these cases it makes sense to define the  storage class in the cnpg kubernetes cluster to be defined aas 1 replica.
+By having additional replicas defined in the storage solution like Longhorn and  Ceph adds on more disk i/o and space being used unnecessarily.